-Now more than ever in history should the emphasis be on helping educators minimize their stress.
-Enter – Mindfulness for teachers; a way to learn how to stay in the present, to focus on what you have control over and overcome chronic stress reactions.
+Now more than ever in history, the emphasis should be on helping educators minimize their stress.
+A common definition of mindfulness for teachers is a way to learn how to stay in the present, to focus on what you have control over, and to overcome chronic stress reactions.

-The world is an overwhelming place at the moment, and I know I have personally struggled along with many others.
-It’s difficult to keep your thinking away from the negatives and focus them on the good stuff to celebrate in life.
+The world is an overwhelming place at the present moment.
+I know I have personally struggled along with many others.
+It’s difficult to keep your thinking away from the negatives and focus on the good stuff to celebrate in life.

-Mindfulness is something out of the box that can make a difference in your teaching life – the daily worries, the stress and the overwhelm you might be experiencing can all be tackled with mindfulness.
+Mindfulness is something out of the box that can make significant differences in your teaching life.
+The daily worries, the stress, and the overwhelm you might be experiencing can all be tackled with mindfulness.
+Notably, it can help prevent an emotional response when working with students.
+It also helps you avoid or reduce your emotional exhaustion from handling the needs of your students and the requirements of your school district.

-In this article, you’ll find out what research says about the amazing benefits for anyone experiencing daily stress – to assist you to relax and minimize the negative effects on the body; and why I believe, the practice of Mindfulness for teachers is going to be hugely beneficial to you.
+In this article, you’ll find out what research says about the amazing benefits for anyone experiencing daily stress – to assist you in relaxing and minimize the negative effects on the body; and why, I believe, the practice of Mindfulness for teachers is going to be hugely beneficial to you.
 But only if YOU let it!

 How can mindfulness help teachers?

-In previous articles, I’ve discussed some of these benefits for both teachers and students, in a post called 6 Easy Ways to Use Mindfulness in the Classroom, but I’d like to revisit them here with you.
+In previous articles, I’ve discussed some of these benefits for both teachers and students.
+In a post called 6 Easy Ways to Use Mindfulness in the Classroom, I discussed them at length, but I’d like to revisit them here with you.

-Mindfulness is known to have many welcoming advantages to help both the body and the brain.
+Mindfulness has many welcoming advantages to help both the body and the brain.

 Things like: